jackyhuynh/MyCeePlusPlusKB/DataStructure/05_Recursion/Exercises/RecursiveExercises.md

 ### **3. Decimal to Binary Conversion**
 Write a recursive function that converts a decimal number to binary.
+Decimal to Binary
+Decimal to binary conversion is done through various methods.
+One of the methods to convert decimal to binary is by dividing the given decimal number recursively by 2.
+Then, the remainders are noted down till we get 0 as the final quotient.
+After this step, these remainders are written in reverse order to get the binary value of the given decimal number.
+A number system is a mathematical way of representing numbers using a set of digits or symbols.
+There are different number systems like the decimal number system, the binary number system, the octal, and the hexadecimal number system.
+These are identified with the help of the base that they have.
+Numbers can be easily converted from one base to another using some defined rules.

 ```cpp
 void decimalToBinary(int n) {